SummersRemote/xjfn/docs/XJFN_REFACTOR_PROMPTS.md

 ## Phase 5: Format Adapters

-You are implementing self-contained format adapters for the XJX data transformation library.
+You are implementing self-contained format adapters for the xjfn data transformation library.
 This builds on **Phases 1-4** and is a **greenfield implementation** emphasizing **adapter self-containment and format-specific intelligence**.

 **Your Task:**
 Create complete, production-ready XML and JSON format adapters that handle all format-specific concerns: